ajaycode265/round_1B/README.md

 ### Features

 - **Persona-Based Analysis:** Ranks document sections based on their relevance to a user's persona and task.
 - **Extractive Summarization:** Provides concise summaries of the most important sections.
--   **Dockerized Solution:** The application is containerized for easy deployment and execution.
+- **Dockerized Solution:** The application is containerized for optional deployment and execution.

 ### Project Structure